Sebastiano Esposito

-Sebastiano Esposito (/it/; born 2 July 2002) is an Italian professional footballer who plays as a forward for club Cagliari, on loan from Inter Milan.
+Sebastiano Esposito (/it/; born 2 July 2002) is an Italian professional footballer who plays as a forward for club Sassuolo, on loan from Cagliari.

 Club career

 Inter Milan

 Esposito made his professional debut for Inter Milan at 16 years old, on 14 March 2019, in the second leg of Europa League match against Eintracht Frankfurt, coming in as a substitute for Borja Valero in the 73rd minute.
 He became the youngest player ever to feature in a European competition match for the club.

 The following season, on 23 October 2019 he made his debut in Champions League, replacing Romelu Lukaku in the group stage match against Borussia Dortmund, and becoming the first player born in 2002 and the second youngest ever for the club to feature in a Champions League/European Cup match, after Giuseppe Bergomi.
 On 26 October, he made his Serie A debut, aged 17, coming as a substitute for Lautaro Martínez in a home match against Parma in San Siro.
 On 21 December 2019, Esposito scored his first goal for Inter, on his full debut, from a penalty in a 4–0 win at home against Genoa.
 On 15 June 2020, he was nominated for the Golden Boy award.